 I don’t have a lot in the garden this late-winter.
 The 2013-2014 winter was a bit more intense than we typically get in the Pacific Northwest and I lost my chard and other more-tender winter crops.

 - Beets – any remaining beets should be used before they go to seed next month.

 - Cabbage – Brussels sprouts and any remaining overwintering cabbage should be used soon – any remaining sprouts should be picked this month.
 Sprouting broccoli and overwintering cauliflower should be ready this month and, depending on variety, into April or even May.

 - Carrots & Parsnips – finish off the overwintered carrots & parsnips, they’ll go to seed soon.

 - Kale & Collards – if your kale is sprouting, the shoots are delicious used like broccoli.

-- Sprouting Broccoli – sprouting purple should be ready to harvest this month and possibly into April.
-Mine is just forming side shoots now.
+- Sprouting Broccoli – sprouting purple should be ready to harvest late this month and into April.

-- Chard – if any Swiss Chard has overwintered, it will be re-growing now and can be harvested.
-By bed is in ok shape this year.
+- Chard – if your Swiss Chard has survived, it will be putting on new growth now and can be harvested.

-- Turnips & Rutabagas – harvest the last of the turnips and rutabagas; leave them into April and they’ll probably run to seed.
+- Turnips & Rutabagas – harvest the last of the turnips and rutabagas; leave them into April and they’ll probably start going to seed.
 Rutabaga-Cauliflower puree is a great option at this time of year.

 - Rhubarb-is your rhubarb coming up yet?
-I’m not seeing any growth from mine yet.
+Mine is!